DC-analysis/dclab/docs/sec_av_feat_plugin.rst

 and "feature names" must be included in the ``info`` dictionary.
 Note that many of the items in the dictionary must be lists!
 Also note that a feature recipe may contain *multiple* features.
-Below are two examples of creating and using plugin features.
+Below are three examples of creating and using plugin features.

 .. note::